An intelligent tutor for planning in large partially observable environments: Discovering effective cognitive strategies for planning in partially observable environments

 The goal of strategy discovery methods is to discover a planning strategy that specifies which computation people should select next given the currently known information about the environment.
 This problem is referred to as the \textit{meta-level} problem, in which actions are stochastic simulations that update the agent's belief about rewards in the \textit{object-level} problem.
 The object-level problem is deterministic and can be described by a directed acyclic graph $G=(V,E)$.
 The graph has a start node $v_0$ and a set of goal nodes $V_G\subseteq V$ that have no child nodes.
-Nodes $g\in G$ have fixed ground-truth rewards drawn from a multivariate Normal distribution: $(t_1,...,t_N)\sim(\mathcal{N}(\mu_{1}, \tau_{1}),...,\mathcal{N}(\mu_{N}, \tau_{N}))$ \citep{consul2021improving}.
+Each instance of the object-level problem is initialized by assigning its nodes $g\in G$ randomly sampled ground truth rewards, which are fixed during the planning process and drawn from a multivariate Normal distribution: $(t_1,...,t_N)\sim(\mathcal{N}(\mu_{1}^{\text{GT}}, \tau_{1}^{\text{GT}}),...,\mathcal{N}(\mu_{N}^{\text{GT}}, \tau_{N}^{\text{GT}}))$ \citep{consul2021improving}.
 We define $\text{Paths}(G)$ as the set of paths that start at the start node and end at a goal node.
 The object-level actions then consist of selecting a path to traverse, accumulating the ground-truth rewards of the visited nodes.